“Success is the good fortune that comes from aspiration, desperation, perspiration, and inspiration.”-Evan Esar

 A posterior composite course

-Dental photography (don't do it until you have access camera or the money for it)
+Dental photography (don't do it until you have access to a camera or the money to buy it)

 Some websites you can check out for enhanced CPD